- July 26, 2021

 Frequently Asked Questions

-Idol Manager is a strategy game with comedy, anime and business themes.
+Idol Manager is a economy management game with romance, comedy, economy, anime and others themes.

 Idol Manager is available on Nintendo Switch, PC, PlayStation 5, Mac OS and others.